 Are We Born Sinners?

 If free will exists, so that man can freely love God, then logically, the capacity not to love God must also exist.
 Rebellion must be a possibility for love to have any meaningful value.
 This raises an even more provocative question: What if Adam had not sinned?
 Would the sinful nature still exist?
-If the “sinful nature” is viewed as a latent proclivity, then yes.
-What we call a “sinful nature” is a misleading term for the inherent potential of free will to choose wrongly.
-Adam’s sin didn’t create the sinful nature, it activated it.
-Though perfect, the danger was already present in the moral architecture of creation, not as a defect, but as design.
-However, the fall of Adam is ultimately immaterial insofar as God knew his creation would sin.
-This is why salvation, through Christ, is the beating heart of the gospel.
-And salvation has no relevance if sin does not exist.
+If it’s viewed as a latent proclivity, then yes.
+The term “sinful nature” is a common but unhelpful description for the inherent potential of free will.
+Adam’s sin didn’t create the sinful nature; it activated it.
+Though perfect, the proclivity was already present within the moral architecture of the creation, not as a defect, but as design, with the capacity to freely choose to love or reject its Creator.

 The first mention of this concept appears in Genesis 3:22, interpreted through God's omniscience: